codersaiful/ultraaddons-elementor-lite/readme.txt

 ***Features***
 * 85+ Full Page Template
 * 500+ Ready Block
+* Add Custom Font free.
+* Logical Widget feature (User Able to show or hide any widget by condition)
-* Custom Header for whole site.
+* Custom Header for any page with condition or for whole site.
+* Custom Topbar for any page with condition or for whole site.
+(Specially for showing offer)
-* Custom Footer for whole site.
+* Custom Footer for any page with condition or for whole site.
 * Elementor Page/Section/Template display in anywhere using shortcode. sample shortcode is `[UltraAddons_Template id='123']`.
 Here 123 will be post ID of the Elementor Template.
 * Many Ready widget,
 * [**Woo Product Table**](https://wordpress.org/plugins/woo-product-table/) display anywhere with Designing and Customizing.
 Available Typography, Color and different style.